Ranked! The 10 best players of World Cup 2014

 7. Thomas Muller (Germany)

-The Dutch side which reached the semi-finals in 2014 weren’t as brutish as the 2010 iteration, but Louis van Gaal’s team weren’t exactly practitioners of Total Football either.
-A nominal three-man defence frequently became five at the back, and Robben’s speed and direct dribbling made him the centrepiece of an unapologetically counter-attacking system.
+The 2014 version of the Netherlands weren’t as unapologetically brutish as the 2010 side, but they were hardly proponents of Total Football either.
+Louis Van Gaal deployed a back five and instructed his team to sit deep, with Robben their key attacking outlet on the break.

-The winger ran riot in the remarkable 5-1 group-stage thrashing of Spain, scoring twice to help humble the holders in Salvador.
-He only added one more goal to his tournament tally, but Robben was exhilarating throughout and was deservedly included on the shortlist for the Golden Ball.
+The Bayern Munich man ran riot in the remarkable 5-1 thrashing of Spain in the group stage, scoring twice to help humble the holders in Salvador.
+He only added one more goal to his tournament tally thereafter, but Robben was exhilarating throughout and was deservedly included on the shortlist for the Golden Ball.

-Messi was chosen as the official Player of the Tournament in Brazil, but his indifferent reaction to receiving the trophy after the final suggested even the Argentine himself felt he didn’t really deserve the prize.
+Messi won the Player of the Tournament award at the 2014 World Cup, but his reaction to receiving the trophy spoke volumes – not even the Argentinian himself felt he deserved it despite making a considerable contribution to an otherwise fairly mediocre side.

-Yet even if Messi was fortunate to come out on top, he was still among the leading performers in 2014.
-Visibly fatigued from another draining club campaign, Argentina’s main man often drifted around the periphery of games before exploding into life at pivotal moments.
-Messi scored decisive group-stage goals in victories over Bosnia, Iran and Nigeria, dragging a fairly mediocre Albiceleste side all the way to the final.
+Messi may not have been at his brilliant best in Brazil, but he was still one of the tournament’s leading performers.
+While clearly rationing himself after a gruelling club campaign, the forward popped up with several moments of magic, scoring decisive group-stage goals in victories over Bosnia, Iran and Nigeria.

 3. Javier Mascherano (Argentina)

-It’s widely acknowledged that Argentina would have come nowhere near World Cup glory without Messi, but the same can be said for Mascherano.
-The combative midfielder was the beating heart of Alejandro Sabella’s outfit, putting out fires in front of a ropey back four which required a fair amount of protection.
+Mascherano was every bit as important to Argentina as Messi in 2014, with the tough-tackling midfielder pivotal to his country's run to the final.
+The Barcelona man relentlessly put out fires in front of a ropey back four, as well as helping to build the two-time champions' attacks from deep.

-His display in the semi-final against the Netherlands was magnificent; the Barcelona ball-winner was hell-bent on denying his opponents so much as a chance, let alone a goal.
-Mascherano’s fine last-ditch tackle on Arjen Robben in stoppage time of that clash is one of the enduring images of Brazil 2014, but his probing passing throughout the competition was also worthy of praise.
+His display in the semi-final against the Netherlands was magnificent, with Mascherano hell-bent on denying his opponents as much as a chance, let alone a goal.
+His last-ditch tackle on Arjen Robben in stoppage-time of that clash was emblematic of his contributions throughout.

 1. James Rodriguez (Colombia)